 Section 1.
 The committees of this Branch shall be an Executive Committee and such special committees as the President may appoint.

 Section 2.
-The President, President-Elect, Secretary, Treasurer (or Secretary-Treasurer), the immediate Past-President, and the two councilors of the branch shall constitute the Executive Committee.
+The President, President-Elect, Secretary, Treasurer, Secretary, the immediate Past-President, the COMS councilor and the COMS counselor-elect of the branch shall constitute the Executive Committee.
 This committee shall plan for the program of meetings, and shall perform such other functions for the promotion of the welfare of the branch.

 ARTICLE VI - MEETINGS

-At least two regular meetings of the Section shall be held each year at a time to be selected by the Executive Committee.
+At least two regular meetings of the Section shall be held each year (one in-person and one virtual) at a time to be selected by the Executive Committee.
 Special meetings may be called by a majority vote of the Executive Committee.

 ARTICLE VJI- ELECTIONS